 Using Public Domain Texts, Images, Audio and Film

-[Article Title] was originally published by [Name of Author] in The Public Domain Review under a Creative Commons Attribution-ShareAlike 3.0 license.
-If you wish to reuse it please see: http://publicdomainreview.org/legal/
+“This article / [Article Title] was originally published in The Public Domain Review [hyperlink to article on The Public Domain Review] under a Creative Commons Attribution-ShareAlike 3.0.
+If you wish to reuse it please see: https://publicdomainreview.org/legal/”

-The license prohibits the ‘re-user’ from using the attribution requirement to suggest that the original author or licensor endorses or supports a particular use of a work.
+- do not use the attribution requirement to suggest that the original author or licensor (us!) endorses or supports a particular use of a work.

 - do not put the piece, in original or translated form, behind a paywall.

 It would also be great if you could let us know if you are re-using some of our material.
 It’s always good to know how our work is being shared!